livelabs-ventures/chumo-rails-ai-assessent/README.md

 1. **Video Upload Feature**
    - Accept video file uploads (MP4, MOV, AVI - max 100MB)
    - Use Active Storage for file handling
-   - Basic file validation (type and size)

 2. **Thumbnail Extraction**
    - Extract 5 thumbnails at: 10%, 30%, 50%, 70%, and 90% of video duration
-   - Use FFmpeg via the streamio-ffmpeg gem
+   - Use FFmpeg or any other tool you or your assistant believes to be the best solution
    - Process extraction in a background job
    - Store thumbnails using Active Storage